HL7/PDDI-CDS/pages/_includes/start.md

 ---

-## <span style="color:silver"> 2.1.0 </span> What You Will Need
+## <span style="color:silver"> 2.1.0 </span> What You Will Need and Summary of Normative Recommendations

 * PDDI CDS knowledge artifacts.
-It is RECOMMENDED that the knowledge artifacts adhere to the [Minimum Representation of Potential Drug-Drug Interaction Knowledge and Evidence](https://dbmi-icode-01.dbmi.pitt.edu/dikb-evidence/hcls-drug-drug-interaction/index.html) proposed by the [W3C](https://www.w3.org/community/hclscg/) Semantic Web in Health Care and Life Sciences Community Group
+It is RECOMMENDED that the knowledge artifacts adhere to the 8 detailed best practice recommendations related to the 10 core information items discussed in the Community Group Note titled [Minimum Representation of Potential Drug-Drug Interaction Knowledge and Evidence](https://dbmi-icode-01.dbmi.pitt.edu/dikb-evidence/hcls-drug-drug-interaction/index.html).

 * A CDS rule execution engine.
 It is RECOMMENDED that it be able to execute CDS rules written in [CQL](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=400) and represented as a [FHIR Library](http://build.fhir.org/library.html) resource, either directly or compiled to HL7 [Expression Logical Model](https://github.com/cqframework/clinical_quality_language/blob/master/Src/java/cql-to-elm/OVERVIEW.md).

 * A web service that processes CDS requests using a CDS rule execution engine.
 The service MUST be able to process CDS Hooks requests and return CDS Hooks Card responses.

-* FHIR server(s) for terminology and patient data
+* A web service that processes CDS requests MUST be able to process FHIR data including clinical and terminology resources.

+* The EHR system that sends requests to the service MAY provide access to the service to relevant patient data in the EHR via a FHIR server.
+EHR systems that do not provide access to addition patient data will potentially receive more limited CDS because the service will only work with data in the `context` and `prefetch` fields of CDS Hooks requests.

+* Here is a list of FHIR tools that might be of interest to implementers:

 	* [Public](http://wiki.hl7.org/index.php?title=Publicly_Available_FHIR_Servers_for_testing)